A Bedtime Routine

 • Day 4: Pick a consistent bedtime and wake-up time and stick to it to support your body's natural rhythm.

-• Day 5: Focus on optimizing your sleep environment (maybe declutter, adjust the temp, or add some aromatherapy/crystals).
+• Day 5: Focus on optimizing your sleep environment (e.g., declutter, adjust the temperature, or add aromatherapy/crystals).

 • Day 6: Try sipping a sleep-promoting tea or another herbal remedy.